Aworldc/AllanWm/README.md

 | Documentation | 🟡 |

 ## Setup
 NOTE: These installation instructions are not complete.
-They are a work in progress (requires windows 10 and python 3)
+They are a work in progress<br>
+(requires windows 10 and python 3)

 1. Move the taskbar to the top of the screen